gc820/CMEECourseWork/week4/README.md

 Each script is self-contained - run scripts by using `run <filename>.py` or `source("<filename>.R")`.
 N.B.
 There is a script (`FloridaLaTeX.sh`) to compile the LaTeX file into the final pdf format.

-- **Florida.R**: Processes data from Florida temperatures data file `KeyWestAnnualMeanTemperature.RData`and produces the final graph to be used in the `Florida.tex` final pdf document.
+- **Florida.R**: Analyzes annual mean temperature data from Florida,`KeyWestAnnualMeanTemperature.RData`and produces the final graph to be used in the `Florida.tex` final pdf document.
   - **Input**: Uses dataset `KeyWestAnnualMeanTemperature.RData`.
-  - **Output**: Processes results and prints outputs to console, saving pdf (`Temp_Year_florida.pdf`) of graph to the results folder
+  - **Output**: Scatter plot with regression line saved as `../results/Temp_Year_florida.pdf`, histogram of shuffled correlations saved as `../results/hist_florida.pdf`, original correlation, p-value, and ratio (asymptotic p-value) printed to the console
   - **Usage**: `source("Florida.R")`
   - **Dependencies**: `ggplot2`